Shuswap Watershed Council

 200A ― 1383 McGill Road

-The next meeting of the SWC will be held on Monday, September 19 at the Columbia Shuswap Regional District Boardroom in Salmon Arm, at 555 Harbourfront Drive NE.
-An agenda will be posted soon.
+The most recent meeting of the Shuswap Watershed Council was held on September 19 at the Columbia Shuswap Regional District Boardroom.

-SWC agenda packages and meeting summaries are available in About SWC.
+To read SWC agenda packages and meeting summaries, see About SWC.

 Keep up with SWC news and events.